neihousaigaai/DNHWiki/Algorithm/Math/Modulo/modulo.md

 		+ Nếu `a ≡ b (mod φ(n))` thì `k^a ≡ k^b (mod n)` với k và n nguyên tố cùng nhau.
 	- Định lý Wilson: p nguyên tố <=> `(p − 1)! ≡ −1 (mod p)`
 	- Định lý số dư Trung Hoa (Chinese remainder theorem): Nếu `x ≡ a (mod m)` và `x ≡ b (mod n)` với m, n nguyên tố cùng nhau thì `x ≡ b*(m_n^(–1))*m + a*(n_m^(–1))*n (mod m * n)` (với `m_n^(−1) = m^(-1) mod n` và `n_m^(−1) = n^(-1) mod m`).
-	- Định lý Lagrange: The congruence `f(x) ≡ 0 (mod p)`, where p is prime, and `f(x) = a0 xn + ... + an` is a polynomial with integer coefficients such that `a0 ≠ 0 (mod p)`, has at most n roots.
-	- Primitive root modulo n: A number g is a primitive root modulo n if, for every integer a co-prime to n, there is an integer k such that gk ≡ a (mod n).
-A primitive root modulo n exits if and only if n is equal to 2, 4, pk or 2pk, where p is an odd prime number.
-If a primitive root modulo n exists, then there are exactly φ(φ(n)) such primitive roots, where φ is the Euler's totient function.
 	- Quadratic residue: Số nguyên a là quadratic residue mod n nếu tồn tại một số nguyên x mà `x^2 ≡ a (mod n)`.
 Euler's criterion asserts that, nếu p là số nguyên tố lẻ, thì a là quadratic residue mod p <=> `a^((p-1)/2) ≡ 1 (mod p)`

 # Tài liệu tham khảo